-NRA spokesperson Dana Loesch went on Fox & Friends on Thursday to defend 3D guns.
+NRA spokesperson Dana Loesch went on Fox & Friends to defend 3D guns.
 But show co-host Brian Kilmeade accidentally shut her whole argument down in just 2 seconds.

 “I’m interested in the mechanics of it, I just like how things work,” Loesch said.
 “And I think it would be fun to put it together.
 I mean, why not?
 It’s like, I also knit so… I do!
 I knit all the time.”

 Loesch used her appearance on Fox to attack elected officials for trying to ban blueprints for 3D plastic guns from being posted online.
 She accused them of fear mongering and misrepresenting the facts about 3D guns.

 Loesch tried to argue that the plastic guns weren’t actually undetectable because they have to have a small amount of metal in them to make them legal.